oreillymedia/production-resources/illustrations/index.md

 **2.8" x 5.5" (201.6px x 396px)**

-Regardless of figure size, all readable text can not be less that 8pt for legibility.
-Please keep this in mind when taking larger screenshots, or considering larger drawn figures with lots of visual information, as all figures will need to be resized to fit within a printed book.
+Regardless of figure size, any text elements cannot be less than 8pt or they will not be legible.
+Please keep this in mind when taking larger screenshots or creating larger diagrams with lots of visual information, as all figures will need to be resized to fit within a printed book.

 ## Drawn Illustrations